A Sustainable Continuous Improvement Process

 But planning is not enough.
 Leaders need to be great planners and demonstrate that they can execute.
 Therefore, goal progress must be tracked in real-time.
 That doesn’t mean simply upping the frequency of static presentations and dead spreadsheets.
 It means eliminating them altogether.
 There are apps available to design your goal tree, track progress and get everyone updating their own contributions in real-time with zero admin.

-Goal Tree on TeamAssurance
+Goal tree on TeamAssurance

 Motivating Employees